AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Here's a mockup for two of those:

-{% include picture.html img="mockup" ext="PNG" alt="Mockups of project cards and skills" shadow=false %}
+{% include picture.html img="mockup" ext="PNG" alt="Mockups of project cards and skills" %}

 You get the general idea—all websites have static, mostly unchanging data that is often repeated in slightly different ways while retaining the same underlying *structure*.